KamWithK/exSTATic/README.md

 exSTATic aims to make it easy for language learners to immerse in their target language without sacrificing high quality progress tracking. exSTATic is a new project currently in its early stages and so is currently focused on smoothening out the Visual Novel (VN) reading experience.

-The core web extension lies in this repository, whilst additional addons allow integration with various platoforms:
+The core web extension lies in this repository, whilst additional addons allow integration with various platforms:

 * [TextractorSender](https://github.com/KamWithK/TextractorSender) - hooks VN lines and send them directly to exSTATic (or potentially other applications which wish to use the WebSocket connection, this doesn't impede/use a clipboard)
 * Mokuro - included in the core extension